Home | Browse Topics | Health & disability | Mental health | The compulsory assessment process

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 110A

-No. However, if it’s a doctor rather than a nurse who issues the certificate for the application, the doctor can give you a sedative without your consent.
-They must believe that you are a significant danger to yourself and that urgent sedation would be in your best interests.
+No. However, the doctor (but not a nurse) who issued the certificate for the application can give you a sedative if they believe that you are a significant danger to yourself, and that urgent sedation would be in your best interests.
+You do not have to consent to being given a sedative at this stage before it given to you.

 If you are given a sedative without your consent, the doctor must tell the DAMHS in writing.
 If you think you shouldn’t have been sedated, you can make a complaint to a district inspector (see: “What can I do if any of my patient rights are breached?”).